-All immunization records are to be submitted to the school prior to the first day of school.
-Parent/guardian is responsible for providing this information in writing to the school office, and to include additional immunizations each year as the family's physician administers them to the student.
+An emergency form on each student is required each year.
+The information is essential so parents can be contacted if your child becomes ill, needs to be sent home, or in case of an emergency.
+It is important that other emergency contacts are provided such as relatives, friends, or neighbors can be called if year as the family's physician administers them to the student.
 Conscientious exemption: No student is required to have an immunization, which is contrary to the conscientiously held beliefs of his/her parent or guardian.
 A child's parent or guardian or an adult may submit a signed and notarized statement to the administrator of the school or child care facility stating that the person has not been immunized because of conscientiously held beliefs.